 4.2.3 Antenna and beam forming pattern modelling

-The BS antenna is modelled as described in subclause 8.1.1 using parameters for different BS deployments listed in subclause 8.1.2.The UE antenna is modelled as described in subclause 8.2 using isotropic antenna pattern.
+The BS antenna is modelled as described in subclause 8.1.1 using parameters for different BS deployments listed in subclause 8.1.2.

+The BS beam forming pattern modelling described in subclause 8.1.1 can be applied for the co-existence simulation for 1 active UL UE with digital and hybrid BS architecture, and 3 active UL UEs with digital beam forming BS architecture.

+The UE antenna is modelled as described in subclause 8.2 using isotropic antenna pattern.

 ----End of the change----